How to Become a Dental Assistant in Florida Feature Image

 Certified Dental Assistant (CDA) Exam

-The Dental Assisting National Board (DANB) administers the Certified Dental Assistant (CDA) exam.
+The Dental Assisting National Board administers the Certified Dental Assistant (CDA) exam.
 This exam covers three key areas:

 • General Chairside Assisting (GC): Assessing your ability to assist during dental procedures.